dbarsam/blog/content/articles/2020-12-05-python-vscode-and-max-3.md

 ptvsd.wait_for_attach()
 ```

-This will first enable to listening port at the same host and port in our `attach` configuration and then forever for VSCode to make the connection.
+The `enable_attach` function will enable the port at the same `localhost:5678` address our `attach` configuration is using.
+And the `wait_for_attach` function will wait forever, freezing the application in a busy loop, until VSCode completes the connection.
+After the connection is made, VSCode is now attached and the application continues on its way.

 ## Install `ptvsd` into the side-car environment

-The `ptvsd` is available as a standalone Python package on PyPI.
-This works well for the workflow that we put into place in Part I.  There, we create a virtual environment to be grafted into the application, which we set-up by using pip:
+There are different ways to handle installing the `ptvsd` package.
+But because it is available as a standalone Python package on PyPI, we can leverage our existing workflow that we put into place in [Part I].
+There, we created a virtual environment to be grafted into the application, which we set-up by using `pip`:

 ```shell
 $ D:\project\.env27\script\activate.bat